Caring for your child’s teeth is greatly different from caring for your own teeth.

 In order for your child to enjoy their pearly whites for life, it’s critical to introduce good habits early in life.
 Hampden Dental Group has you covered!
-We’ve outlined the basics of kids’ dental hygiene care and provided a list of five ways to get your children excited about taking care of their teeth.
+To celebrate Children’s Dental Hygiene Month, which is the month of February, we’ve outlined the basics of kids’ dental hygiene care and provided a list of five ways to get your children excited about taking care of their teeth.

 Crash Course in Children’s Oral Health